ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 95 minutes.
 Now at 83% on WDB.
 Started on Authentication section.
 Excited to learn how to use Passport JS.

 **Thoughts**: Feeling fantastic!
 The back-end becomes easier the more time I spend learning it!

+### Day 83: April 30th, 2017

+**Today's Progress**: Coded for 70 minutes.
+Now at 85% on WDB.
+Added more related to authentication to HikerBikercamp.

+**Thoughts**: Enjoying it!
+Excited to get this app up and running!